natesnapp/hubble/doc/contents/gettingstarted.rst

     easy_install pip
     pip install -U setuptools

-``setup.py`` installs a hubble "binary" into ``/usr/bin/``.
+``setup.py`` installs a trubble "binary" into ``/usr/bin/``.

-A config template has been placed in ``/etc/hubble/hubble``.
+A config template has been placed in ``/etc/trubble/trubble``.
 Modify it to your specifications and needs.
-You can do ``hubble -h`` to see the available runtime options.
+You can do ``trubble -h`` to see the available runtime options.

-The first two commands you should run to make sure things are set up correctly are ``hubble --version`` and ``hubble test.ping``.
+The first two commands you should run to make sure things are set up correctly are ``trubble --version`` and ``trubble test.ping``.

 Basic Usage
 -----------

-Hubble runs as a standalone agent on each server you wish to monitor.
-To get started, install Hubble using one of the above installation options.
-Once Hubble is installed, check that everything is working correctly:
+Trubble runs as a standalone agent on each server you wish to monitor.
+To get started, install Trubble using one of the above installation options.
+Once Trubble is installed, check that everything is working correctly:

 #.
-Run ``hubble test.ping``.
+Run ``trubble test.ping``.
 This should return true.
 #.
-Run ``hubble hubble.audit``.
+Run ``trubble trubble.audit``.
 You should see the results of the default audit
    profiles run against the box

 Quickstart via Docker container